safing/web/_publications/2025-07-23-portmaster-v2.md

 portmaster_plug: true
 portmaster_update: true
 ---

-# Portmaster v2 is Here: Foundation for the Future

 We’re excited to announce the official release of Portmaster v2!
 The latest stable version, 2.0.23, is now available and v2 is our recommended default for all Portmaster users.